Skip to content

 File rules

 Use the original PDF as downloaded from the source whenever possible.
 Do not split a statement into separate files, stitch screenshots into a PDF or re-export the file through another tool just to make it upload.
 Those changes can remove the signals that make the document useful to verify.
+For an identity document, upload a clear photo or scan rather than a “print to PDF”.
+See Verify an identity document.

 Upload your documents